 On September 19, 2019, the Company entered into an agreement with Winshear Gold Corp. ("Winshear") whereby Palamina sold 100% of the application and mining rights to the Gaban Gold and Tinka I.O.C.G. projects in Peru to Winshear ("Winshear Sale").
-In exchange Palamina was issued 5 million shares of Winshear during the year ended December 31, 2019 and another 5 million common shares of Winshear during the year ended December 31, 2020.
+In exchange Palamina receipted 10,000,000 common shares and was granted a 2% NSR royalty on each project in addition to escalating annual advance royalty payments.